Incentive Plan Design and Variable Pay Trends in Small Business

 A: Yes, first and foremost, recruiting departments and the ability to attract and hire top talent.
 Incentive plans are an incredible tool that assist recruiters and hiring managers with attracting top talent to the organization.
 High performing and results-oriented professionals are accustomed to receiving both base and variable pay, and have those same expectations when looking at new opportunities.

 PayScale reports 71% of organizations offer some type of variable pay program, that number is even higher among top-performing organizations.
 From what I can tell in the compensation consulting world, variable pay programs are not going anywhere anytime soon.

 Variable pay programs are also beneficial for managers supporting team members.
 When employees are tied to performance-based incentive payouts that are market informed and competitive, your top or strong performers have a tendency to remain at the organization, and it provides lower performing employees with a roadmap to help course correct performance-related issues.
 On an even broader scale, the entire business is positively impacted by variable pay programs so long as they are aligned and geared towards the true drivers of success.

 Q: Anything else going on that's important to share about variable pay programs?

-The design of an incentive plan can take an unexpected amount of time for Compensation or HR Professional’s time and requires input from other team members.
+The design of an incentive plan can take an unexpected amount of time and requires input from other team members.
 I suggest companies get a head start on the design and communication of their programs and do not leave this task until the third or fourth quarter.
-The details of the incentive plan should be nailed down no later than the third quarter with a formal plan roll out toward the middle to later portion of the fourth quarter.
+The details of the incentive plan should be nailed down no later than the Q3 with a formal plan roll out toward the middle to later portion of Q4.

-While designing a full scale incentive plan is an extremely rewarding experience, all of that work can quickly become useless if the information is not properly introduced to pay impacting managers and plan participants.
-The adoption of such a program is highly dependent on an effective communications plan and several meaningful touch points to assist with implementation.
+While designing a full-scale incentive plan is an extremely rewarding experience, all of that work can quickly become useless if the information is not properly introduced to pay impacting managers and plan participants.
+The adoption of such a program is highly dependent on an effective communication plan and several meaningful touch points to assist with implementation.